 The CMS connection to Health Connective will be provided as an optional add-on feature in your CMS.
 Your CMS provider will advise you on the relevant cost.

 Yes.
 You can still interact with Health Connective through a standalone portal.
 However, this will mean duplicate work for you and your clinic staff.
 You may want to evaluate your clinic’s administrative workload before making the decision.

 We are currently working with Assurance Technology to effect the connection for their CMS, Clinic Assist, as a showcase for Health Connective workflows.
 With the launch of Health Connective, we anticipate that other CMS providers may also take the step to link up.
 We will publicise all collaborating technology partners on this site.

-Although not ideal, Health Connective can also be accessed as an independent portal.
-Alternatively, you may also consider asking your CMS vendor to contact us or switch to a compatible CMS.
+Health Connective can also be accessed as an independent portal.
+Alternatively, you may also consider asking your CMS vendor to contact us.

 Health Connective will comply with the Personal Data Protection Act 2012.
 In addition, Health Connective uses secure socket layer (SSL/TLS) encryption technologies to protect customer data in transit.
 Our organisational certificates are issued by GlobalSign and have a minimum of 2048 bits in length.
 All implementation details such as the version of TLS being used, whether Forward Secrecy (FS) is enabled, the order of cipher suites, etc., are available publicly at Qualys SSL Report and our SSL report overall rating is consistently maintained at A+.